Skip to main content

 • If you cannot, contact HMRC immediately to discuss Time to Pay

-• Pay what you can: surcharges are calculated on the unpaid amount, so partial payment helps
+• Pay what you can: penalties are calculated on the unpaid amount, so partial payment helps

 • Keep evidence — bank statements showing the payment, HMRC reference numbers